 Don’t Sweat The Sleep Stuff

 Be prepared for little sleep!
 Sure, you want to encourage it, but don’t sweat it if everyone’s looking a little weary the next day.
 Keep the following day’s schedule clear so you can recover.
-To encourage sleep, use soothing scents such as lavender, and a calming music or meditation track at bedtime.
+To encourage sleep, use soothing scents such as lavender, and calming music or meditation track at bedtime.

 Keep The Morning After Simple

 And finally, the next day…ensure you have coffee on hand for yourself and breakfast supplies at the ready for the children.
 As much as possible, have everything in order the night before so you don’t have to think too much the next day.
-A breakfast bar is a great idea, where kids can help themselves to cereal, toast and juice.
-Feel free to put the TV on or have free play time instead of providing any organised activities, and don’t feel obliged to get the kids dressed before pick-up time.
+A breakfast bar is a great idea, where kids can help themselves to cereal, toast, and juice.
+Feel free to put the TV on or have free play time instead of providing any organized activities, and don’t feel obliged to get the kids dressed before pick-up time.